Disclosure: I may earn a small commission from the companies or products mentioned in this post.

-It’s one of three which have been re-erected in London, Paris and New York City.
+It’s one of three which have been re-erected in London, Paris, and New York City.

-But what really makes Cleopatra’s Needle one of the more unusual attractions in London is that the two faux-Egyptian sphinxes, which are supposed to be acting as guards for the needle, were accidentally installed backwards.
+But what really makes Cleopatra’s Needle one of the more unusual attractions in London is that the two faux-Egyptian sphinxes, which are supposed to be acting as guards for the needle, were accidentally installed backward.

 Yes, the sphinxes are facing the structure rather than facing away from it.

-A mistake which has never been rectified!
+A mistake that has never been rectified!